-The main ingredients for raw desserts are pretty much the same – dry dates, coconut oil, coconut milk, raw honey, fruits, all sort of seeds and nuts, and other ingredients for flavor and color (raw cacao powder, maca powder, turmeric, spirulina).
-It isn’t much, but the combinations are very versatile and you can recreate a lot of classic dessert recipes into a more healthier version.
+The main ingredients for raw desserts are pretty much the same: dry dates, coconut oil, coconut milk, raw honey, fruits, all sort of seeds and nuts.
+Other ingredients are added for flavor and color: raw cacao powder, maca powder, turmeric, spirulina.
+The combinations are very versatile and you can recreate a lot of classic dessert recipes into more healthier versions.

-This layered cake contains only six ingredients – dates, cashews, almonds, coconut milk, lemon, and blueberries.
-The taste is light and fresh, and I simply cannot think of any color combination more suitable for a celebration of love and spring than this pale lilac and white one.
+This layered cake only contains six ingredients: dates, cashews, almonds, coconut milk, lemon, and blueberries.
+The taste is light and fresh and I simply cannot think of any color combination more suitable for a celebration of love and spring than this pale lilac and white.

 - Line a round 6" pan with parchment paper and set aside.